-- 2.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all pupils/students. - 2.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children,' (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.4.3 Notify the relevant Social Care Team immediately if: - it should have to exclude a pupil who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a pupil who is subject to a Child Protection Plan; - there is any change in circumstances to a pupil who is subject to a Child Protection Plan. - 2.4.4 When a pupil who is subject to a Child Protection Plan leaves, information will be transferred to the new school immediately.
-The Child Protection Chair and Social Care Team will also be informed.
+- 2.4.1 work to develop effective links with relevant services to promote the safety and welfare of all pupils/students; - 2.4.2 co-operate as required, in line with 'Working Together to Safeguard Children,' (July 2018), with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups; - 2.4.3 notify the relevant Social Care Team immediately if: - it should have to exclude a student who is subject to a Child Protection Plan (whether fixed term or permanently); - there is an unexplained absence of a student who is subject to a Child Protection Plan; - there is any change in circumstances to a student who is subject to a Child Protection Plan; - 2.4.4 ensure that when a student who is subject to a Child Protection Plan leaves, information will be transferred to the new school immediately.
+The Child Protection Chair and Social Work Team will also be informed.